tertiary-stars/ao3-bulk-downloader/README.md

    - Verify the URL is accessible
    - Ensure you're logged in for restricted works

-2. **Scheduler issues**
-   - Confirm your system time is correct
-   - Check your AO3 session hasn't expired
-   - Verify you have proper permissions for the work

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT license.

 ## Acknowledgments

 - Built using the AO3 API guidelines
 - Inspired by the AO3 community's needs
-- Thanks to all contributors and users

 ## Support

-- Create an issue on GitHub for bug reports
+- Create an issue on GitHub for bug reports.
-- Join our Discord community for help
+- DM me on discord (tertiary.stars) or twt (binary_starz) or email me (xunswriting@gmail.com)!